Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Results

 \subsection{Correlation study using MM}

 Here, we follow similar steps as in RMF for the correlation study.
 We keep the same prior ranges for the lower-order parameters ($n_{sat}$, $E_{sat}$, $K_{sat}$, $J_{sym}$, $L_{sym}$), as these are also present in RMF model.
 The prior ranges from the higher-order parameters ($K_{sym}$, $Q_{sat}$, $Z_{sat}$, $Q_{sym}$, $Z_{sym}$), Landau effective mass ($m^*_L/m$), and isospin mass splitting ($\Delta m^*_L/m$) are taken from~\cite{JM1}.
-The large uncertainties used as priors for the correlation study within Meta-model framework are given in Table~\ref{tab:MM_priors}.\\
+The large uncertainties used as priors for the correlation study within Meta-model framework are given in Table~\ref{tab:MM_priors}.

 For the correlation study in the Meta-model, we use $\chi$EFT constraint (Drischler et al.~2016~\cite{drischler2016_PRC}) at low density and the lower limit of maximum mass constraint of $2.01 M_{\odot}$(PSR J0740+6620), and the maximum tidal deformability of $1.4M_{\odot}$ NS ($\Lambda_{1.4M_\odot} < 720$ from GW170817) at higher density.
 We first apply the $\chi$EFT filter on the randomly generated uniform prior PNM EoSs between density region $0.08-0.21\;fm^{-3}$ within the Meta-model framework.
-Following the discussion in Sec.~\ref{sec:structure} and \ref{sec:oscillation_modes}, we calculate the NS observables.
+Following the discussion in Section~\ref{sec:structure} and \ref{sec:oscillation_modes}, we calculate the NS observables.
 Then applying the Astro filter, we obtain the posterior in this Meta-model.
-As we already discussed in the Sec.~\ref{sec: MM_sensitivity_study}, in the posterior, we only consider EoSs that simultaneously satisfy the minimal physics conditions (positive symmetry energy and causality for all densities up to maximum core density) along with the aforementioned constraints.
 Here, we generated $12500$ priors in this model.
 Among those only $3000$ ($24\%$) EoSs pass the $\chi$EFT filter, and around $1950$ ($15.6\%$) EoSs pass both the filters ($\chi$EFT $+$ Astro).\\

 The M-R relations for the EoS posteriors have been plotted in Figure~\ref{fig:MR_posterior_MM} after applying both $\chi$EFT and Astro constraints.
 We observe that the posterior mass-radius curves are compatible with the $2$-$\sigma$ contours of the recent NICER observational data for pulsars J0740, J0030, and J0437~\cite{Rutherford_2024}.
 The posterior mass-radius relations are also compatible with $M$-$R$ contours of GW170817 event. \\